dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 have been more elegant to start with a full set and remove seats seeing what's left, but the brute force approach was easy and fast.

+### Day 6: Custom Customs ###

+I would have finished this one very quicky (after starting at 1:30 PM after annual condo meetings) if only I paid more attention to the line splitting and its affect on counts since the input file ended with a '\n' whereas no other group of lines did after I split them up.
+Anyway, I was able make use of HugoGranstrom's `input.split("\n\n")` to separate the groups, and learned a bit about Nim sequtils... wishing I used Julia for this one.

 ---

 ## Stats